-ROB NILSSON- A San Francisco based director, Rob Nilsson and co-director John Hanson won the Camera d’Or at Cannes for NORTHERN LIGHTS and Nilsson won the Grand Jury Prize at the Sundance Film Festival for HEAT AND SUNLIGHT.
+ROB NILSSON- A San Francisco based director, Rob Nilsson and co-director John Hanson won the Camera d’Or at Cannes for NORTHERN LIGHTS (1979) and Nilsson won the Grand Jury Prize at the Sundance Film Festival for HEAT AND SUNLIGHT (1988).
 He is the first American film director to have won both awards.
 He is also the creator of the Direct Action style of digital filmmaking taught in the Tenderloin yGroup Actor’s Ensemble, San Francisco, the Citizen Cinema Player’s Ensemble, Berkeley, and featured in workshops conducted around the world.

 Nilsson is a pioneer in the techniques of video to film transfer which led to today’s digital revolution.
 In 1985 SIGNAL 7 was the first small format video feature to be blown up to film and distributed around the world.

-Seven of Nilsson’s 9 @ NIGHT film series, nine Direct Action digital features cast from the yGroup, STROKE (2000), SINGING (2000), SCHEME C6 (2001) and NEED (2004), PAN (2006), USED (2007) and GO TOGETHER (2007 had their World Premieres at the Mill Valley International Film Festival.
+Seven of Nilsson’s 9 @ NIGHT film series, nine Direct Action digital features cast from the yGroup, STROKE (2000), SINGING (2000), SCHEME C6 (2001), NEED (2004), PAN (2006), USED (2007) and GO TOGETHER (2007) had their World Premieres at the Mill Valley International Film Festival.
 ATTITUDE had its World Premiere at the Hong Kong International Film Festival in 2003 and NOISE at the Virginia Film Festival in October, also in 2003.
 The World Premiere of all 9 features was held at the Harvard Film Archives in 2007.
 The series played in Bay Area theaters in 2008 and won the San Francisco Film Critic’s Circle Marlon Riggs Award, 2008.

 In collaboration with studio malaparte in Japan, Nilsson completed a Direct Action digital feature film shot on Sagi Island off the coast of Hiroshima.
 WINTER ORANGES had its world premiere in March, 2000 at the Fukuoka Film Archives in Fukuoka and its US Premiere at the Mill Valley International Film Festival in October 2000.